microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

     * A detection result sample is shown in **onnxruntime-sample\modules\OnnxRuntimeModule\test\result.jpg**.

 > **Note:**
-> * This is a POC sample and its purpose is used to validate ONNX Runtime package can be installed on Vision AI DevKit, and it can use ONNX Runtime APIs to load ONNX models from ONNX Model Zoo and detect objects by the images captured from Vision AI DevKit.
+> * This POC sample is used to validate ONNX Runtime package can be installed on Vision AI DevKit, and it can use ONNX Runtime APIs to load ONNX models from ONNX Model Zoo and detect objects by the images captured from Vision AI DevKit.
 So we will ignore the following unstable/lag/delay issues and focus on the detection results:
 >     * There is no API can be used to captures frames from camera directly in the current Camera SDK, so this sample capture frames from camera's preview RTSP stream.
 And it needs to use a faster WiFi connection, otherwise cv2.VideoCapture() will read RTSP stream fail and need to be re-initialized frequently caused by the RTSP sream is not stable.
->     * There is no API can be used to draw labels and bounding boxes to HDMI display directly, so this sample saves the detection result to a disk file and the result content update will be delayed about 5 to 10 sec longer than the preview.
+>     * There is no API can be used to draw labels and bounding boxes to HDMI display directly, so this sample saves the detection result to a disk file and the result content update will be delayed about 5 to 10 sec slower than the preview  update.
->     * The detection accruacy for YOLO V3 model is better than YOLO V2 model, but YOLO V3's inference rate 0.15 fps is much slower than YOLO V2's 1 fps.
-So it's better to run YOLO V3 model under DSP mode in the future.
-Check [result_yolov3.jpg](./modules/OnnxRuntimeModule/test/result_yolov3.jpg) vs [result_tinyyolov2.jpg](./modules/OnnxRuntimeModule/test/result_tinyyolov2.jpg).
+>     * The detection accruacy for YOLO V3 and Faster RCNN ONNX models are better than YOLO V2 model, but YOLO V3's inference rate 0.16 fps and Faster RCNN's 0.04 fps are much slower than YOLO V2's 1.42 fps under CPU mode.
+So it's better to run YOLO V3 and Faster RCNN models under DSP mode in the future.
+Check [result_yolov3.jpg](./modules/OnnxRuntimeModule/test/result_yolov3.jpg) and [result_fasterrcnn.jpg](./modules/OnnxRuntimeModule/test/result_fasterrcnn.jpg) vs [result_tinyyolov2.jpg](./modules/OnnxRuntimeModule/test/result_tinyyolov2.jpg).